We Focus on Subpoena Notices.

 – How the MPAA/RIAA appear to have made use of pornography-based copyright infringement lawsuits to pave the way for their “John Doe” movie cases.

-Is it ‘coincidence’ early bittorrent cases were porn-based?
+Is it ‘coincidence’ early bittorrent cases were pornography-based?

-– Discussing the evolution of piracy from 1994-2017, we uncover a conspiratorial plot that early porn cases were planned as a precursor for movie-based lawsuits.
+– Discussing the evolution of piracy from 1994-2017, we uncover a conspiratorial plot that early adult film cases were planned as a precursor for movie-based lawsuits.

 A Thank You! to bloggers who have made our site possible.